past, present, and future

 A nonprofit organisation

-We were born at a very special time: we were part of the last generation in the West ever to grow up without the Internet.
+We (the founding members of the Lyra team) were born at a very special time: we were part of the last generation in the West ever to grow up without the Internet.
 We grew up writing letters, notes and postcards.
 Today, however, almost all of our written communication takes place on the Web.

 In this article, we look at the past history of online conversation and the problems that affect online discourse today.
 We then present Lyra, our attempt to do better.